What is the IRS W-3 Form? And do I need to file it?

-From the moment a new employer hires their first employee, a whole new world of payroll logistics, IRS tax forms, and other new responsibilities opens up.
+From the moment a new employer hires their first employee, a whole new world of payroll logistics, IRS tax statements, and other new responsibilities opens up.
 While hiring your first employee is an exciting time—your business is growing!—it’s important to get a handle on your new responsibilities, including understanding the nuances of W-3 forms.

 That said, we know that some of those responsibilities can seem daunting.
-Parsing tax forms and FICA withholding doesn’t come naturally to many small business owners, and the IRS website isn’t all that helpful either.
+Interpreting tax statements, including Form W-3, doesn’t come naturally to many small business owners, and the IRS website isn’t all that helpful either (#noshade).

-If you just need the skinny, here are the main points to know about Form W-3:
+If you just need the TL;DR, here are the main points to know about Form W-3:

 What’s reported on Form W-3: Total employee wages and taxes withheld